Niagara Falls, Canada is barrels of fun!

 If walking is not your style, the Rainbow Bridge also accommodates cars but be prepared to deal with traffic.

 For those traveling from further destinations, the Niagara Falls International Airport is located 20 minutes from the falls.
 If you are considering staying in Canada for longer periods, you might want to see the Humber condos here.

 Niagara Falls Ontario offers a plethora of fun activities.
-After crossing the Rainbow Bridge, you are met with a number of unusual attractions, theme parks, casinos, and of course the ever-present Niagara Falls.
-After a stroll through Clifton Hill District, it will become clear that it is relatively impossible to be bored there, from the infamous, Nightmares Fear Factory, to Wizard’s Golf Indoor Mini-Golf, to Niagara Go-Karts, and much more.
+After crossing the Rainbow Bridge, you are met with a number of attractions, theme parks, casinos, and of course the ever-present Niagara Falls.
+After a stroll through Clifton Hill District, it is will be impossible to be bored there, from the infamous, Nightmares Fear Factory, to Wizard’s Golf Indoor Mini-Golf, to Niagara Go-Karts, and much more.
 If you are like me and enjoy outdoor activities as much as city discovery, Niagara Falls offers tours for those wanting to see the nature aspect of Niagara Falls rather than the city itself.

 Niagara Falls Ontario offers experiences for everyone with a bustling nightlife, nature exploration, spas, and casinos galore.

 The city of Niagara Falls is rife with locations to experience true “Canadian/french-cuisine.”
 The Works Burger Bistro is home to some of the best Poutine in Ontario.
 Poutine, a dish made up of fries, cheese curds, and gravy, is a Canadian comfort food staple for tourists and natives alike.